DomainDrivenArchitecture/ddaArchitecture/en/20_linked_data/GLOSSARY.md

 #Tagging
-The process of assigning tags to a piece of information or a document, personally by the item&#8216;s creator or viewer or semi-automatically via natural-language-processing tools.
+The process of assigning tags to a piece of information or a document, personally by the item's creator or viewer or semi-automatically via natural-language-processing tools.

 #Taxonomy
 A Taxonomy is a controlled vocabulary which has a strictly hierarchical structure.